DAXXY-777/Youtube-AI-Chatbot/README.md

    - Ensure the service is running before launching the bot.

 3. **Install AI Model**:
-   - Ensure the model `llama3.1` is available on your Ollama instance.
+   - Ensure the model is available on your Ollama instance.
+   - Check using ollama list in cmd

 ### 4. Environment Requirements
 - Python 3.8+